filecoin-project/filecoin-docs/content/en/developers/reference/built-in-actors/multisig/index.md

 - `struct` RemoveSignerParams
   - `bytes` Signer - the signer address to be removed.
   - `bool` Decrease - decrease threshold or not.
-Only able to decrease when threshold is larger than 2.
+Only able to decrease when the threshold is larger than 2.

 Results: